 As executive director of the Terwilliger Center for Housing, Lynn implemented an expanded mission and program of work that included establishing a new 18-member national advisory board; expanding and rebranding signature programs and events including the annual awards program and national housing conference; developing a fundraising strategy that resulted in over $1M in new external program support; and developing strategic partnerships across the ULI network.
-She also spearheaded a number of key research initiatives including the “America in 2013” survey examining views on housing, transportation and community as well as the Bending the Cost Curve joint research effort with Enterprise Community Partners examining the cost drivers for affordable rental housing.
+She also spearheaded a number of key initiatives including the creation of the How Housing Matters web portal, the “America in 2013” survey examining views on housing, transportation and community as well as the Bending the Cost Curve joint research effort with Enterprise Community Partners examining the cost drivers for affordable rental housing.

 At the American Planning Association, Lynn started as a research associate and was promoted to be manager of the Planning Advisory Service, providing customized planning research to more than 1,200 subscribing agencies at the time.
 Lynn engaged in research and writing on a range of topics including inclusionary zoning, employer-assisted housing, hazard mitigation, brownfields redevelopment and age-friendly cities.
 During her tenure at APA, Lynn also served as the assistant editor for the inaugural edition of Planning and Urban Design Standards, published by John Wiley & Sons in 2006, and she served as staff liaison for APA’s diversity initiative.

 Learn more about Lynn on LinkedIn.